MatahariWomenWorkersCenter/OralHistoryProject/_posts/2020-04-13-TriboraKirkland.md

 “we’re crippling them just as much as we’re crippled so yeah.”

 **Tribora Kirkland** heavily discusses the blurred lines between family, professionalism, and employment.
 In addition to this, within her interview we get to see how her identity impacts her reality, expectations, and upbringing.

+*Due to every household having a variety of tasks to be completed, the boundaries and limits that come with a “normal” job are nonexistent.*